Singulair Lawsuits Related to Mental Health Issues

 There are numerous challenges associated with these types of lawsuits, and it is crucial that anyone who has suffered a serious mental health event after taking Singulair finds an attorney with considerable experience in claims against pharmaceutical companies.

-I'm Ed Smith, a Drug Products liability Attorney in Sacramento, California.
-If you or a family member have experienced psychiatric or mental health issues following the use of Singulair or one of its generics, call me for free, friendly, and compassionate advice at (916) 921-6400 or (800) 404-5400.
-A contact form is available here if you prefer.
+If you or a family member have experienced psychiatric or mental health issues following the use of Singulair or one of its generics, call our law firm for free, friendly, and compassionate advice at (916) 921-6400 or (800) 404-5400.
+An online contact form is available here if you prefer.

 DISCLAIMER: This document is for informational purposes only and does not constitute a Retainer or Agreement for Services.
 No attorney-client relationship will exist between you and our law firm unless and until a signed Retainer/Services Agreement is entered into.
 The information presented at this site is not, nor is it intended to be legal or medical advice.
 Never stop taking any prescribed medication without first consulting your doctor.